 Apple says it will run experiments for no more than a year, which would place the end of the testing phase right before the iPhone 9’s expected launch in late 2018.
 That is still a bit earlier than when 5G should arrive — Sprint, for example, is planning to launch its network by late 2019, and other carriers are targeting a similar timeframe.

 Part of the delay is due to the fact that the 5G spec sheet probably won’t be decided until spring 2018 when industry partners convene.
 Meanwhile, carriers have begun the marketing cycle.
 In April, AT&T announced the launch of its 5G Evolution service in Austin, Texas, with a handful of cities to follow.

 5G Evolution utilizes some technologies that should play a role in the overall 5G picture, like carrier aggregation and 4×4 Multiple Input, Multiple Output (MIMO).
-However, other aspects, like small cells — miniature towers that can be placed on buildings and draw less power — and higher-frequency millimeter waves, are major aspects of 5G that customers probably won’t benefit from until the standard debuts in earnest.
+However, other aspects, like small cells — miniature towers that can be placed on buildings and draw less power — and higher-frequency millimeter waves, are major aspects of

 Update: The FCC officially approved Apple’s application for an experimental license allowing the company to test 5G network technology.

 - iPhone 12 and 5G: How it will (eventually) make a difference for iPhone owners

 - Qualcomm makes strides in 5G network development: Here’s what it means for you